Enlarged Breasts in Men (Gynecomastia)

 Coping With Gynecomastia

-If experiencing any symptoms of depression, embarrassment, or any other negative feelings, it is important to remember that you're not alone.
+If you experience symptoms of depression, embarrassment, or any other negative feelings, it is important to remember that you're not alone.
 Gynecomastia is fairly common, and it can get better over time.

 Talking about your feelings with supportive family members or friends can be very helpful.
-If needed, talking with a counselor or therapist may be needed to learn body acceptance and how to deal with these feelings.
+If needed, talking with a counselor or therapist may be needed as part of overall treatment, to learn how to deal with feelings about body image.

 Summary